 The need to improve the state of education in Pakistan is undeniable.
 The question arises on what can be done to improve educational standards to ensure that students get access to quality education, which will benefit them, and inspire a generation that is educated, skilled, creative and well informed.
 To reach these objectives, education needs radical change not just at the classroom level, but at the highest policy level starting with governance of education; the element of governance is crucial towards developing curriculum, syllabi, and resource materials.
 It is essential towards determining teacher training and development, size of classrooms and what and how students are taught.
 It helps in determining the size and structure of the infrastructure and facilities provided to students.
-The overall governance of education must be viewed at macro level, as an issue which needs to be addressed at the top level for there to be changes at the grass root level.
+The overall governance system envisages a trickledown effect which reaches down to regulation of schools.
+Thus, governance of education must be viewed at macro level, as an issue which needs to be addressed at the top level for there to be changes at the grass root level.

-Development of links between Different Departments
+Topic 183 Development of links between Different Departments